dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-metrics-equilibium-and-zero-in-sociophysical-games.md

 ---

+- most people don't understand social physics. it would never occur to them to reason about these things with math, especially early on in life because to them society, life and social interactions are all about feelings.
+  - they may think about the network affect or generally gravitating towards more influential people. as people socially develop, they may begin to intuitively understand some sociophysical phenomena by reflecting on their experiences, but it depends on their natural emotional intelligence, variety of experience and metacognition.
+  - people must understand how to function in their local social environments (i.e. the relationships in work/school/family), but they don't necessarily *need* more than that. therefore, it is certainly possible to function in these relationships, regardless of the qualities of those relationship dynamics
+    - (e.g. it is possible to "function" in relationships that are healthy, unhealthy or even toxic, without being consciously aware of:
+      - what it is you do that is contributing to the relationship
+      - what the other person is doing for you or what you are getting out of the relationship, etc
+    - therefore, it is possible for someone who is naive to have a completely ignorant understanding of life & society to function well within certain bounds. most of the relationships this person will form are not critical to the levels in their maslovian hierarchy of needs -- though a handful of those relationships certainly are.
+      - that is, out of the ~150 relationships that the average person can concurrently participate in, only some of those are critical to that person's ability to maintain psychosocial stability in their lives
+        - (maslovian as in the pyramid: (1) food/shelter, (2) ... )
+    - it is perfectly ordinary for someone *ordinary* to maintain their relationships without understanding the underlying psychosocial mechanics of those relationships.
+      - immature/young people ordinarily do.
+      - but, as one zooms out to higher social scales, those less-naive people on the other end of those relationships ALMOST ALWAYS HAVE BETTER UNDERSTANDINGS OF PSYCHOSOCIAL DYNAMICS
+        - this is especially true in relationships where the "higher" end confers power to the more naive person

+    - thus, there are intergenerational and class-based dynamics here. the older generation and the higher classes have more knowledge about interpersonal relationships, their underlying psychosocial mechanics and the dynamics that emerge
+      - therefore, there's a gradient that emerges. the socially vulnerable -- those who are younger, more naive or less affluent -- always face an uphill battle, but the battle is primarily informational.
+        - furthermore, if you don't receive a certain variety of experience, you can never attain the kind of intuitionistic understanding of the psychosocial mechanics that underly interpersonal relationships.
+    - to move upwards in society, you have to appease those with power/influence. yet, if you are naive and appease those relationships that confer to you influence/salary/etc, you may not understand at all what you are contributing to the relationship that they want.
+      - this understanding perfectly describes how suburban America contributes to the banking industry, while being completely ignorant of what it does for big banks that keeps the magical chocolate factory of Big Banks and Wall Street happy
+        - you simply know that: you go to work, you pay your mortgage, you keep your house AND YOU DON'T TALK ABOUT CERTAIN THINGS
+          - if you do all these things, you don't have a problem with willy wonka. if you don't know the "certain things" you don't talk about, no problem.
+          - however, if you actually want to change things -- and specifically, if you want to change things that relate to the banking sector -- you kind of need to know about those things you don't talk about.
+          - if you come from a lower/middle class family, you're not going to go about that in the right way and you're invariably going to run into problems.
+     - KNOWLEDGE IS POWER. and in class warfare, knowledge is scarce -- the aristocrats keep it that way. however, you can find yourself in the middle class -- perhaps the upper middle class if you're lucky -- and you don't need to know anything that threatens anyone in the highest echelons of aristocracy.
+       - just keep in mind -- you might be free range, but you are not free. there are certain bounds and if you wander outside those bounds, retribution is swift.

 - inverse correlation b/w size of a language pair membrane and quantity of informational flux moving through each social node
   - less people to facilitate movement of information through the